mapsync/stanford-advisory2/site/content/post/online-payment-portal.md

 ---
 title: Online Payment Portal
 draft: false
-date: 2021-06-09T20:23:07.940Z
+date: 2022-01-10T14:43:01.310Z
 description: Online Payment Portal
 image: ""
 ---
 Our online payment portal for credit cards is currently down.
 They are working to get it back up as soon as they can.
-We hope that it is back up and running by tomorrow morning.

 We apologize for the inconvenience.